getgrav/grav-learn/pages/20/01.basics/08.updates/doc.md

 There are multiple ways to find out which version of Grav and plugins the site is using:

-* **Admin Panel**: Version of Grav is listed in a footer of any page.
-Plugin and theme versions can be found from their own sections.
+* **Admin Panel**: The Grav version is shown at the bottom of the sidebar.
+Plugin and theme versions are listed in their own sections.
 * **CLI**: Run command `bin/gpm version grav`.
 To get list of theme and plugin versions, you can list them by their names.
 * **Filesystem**: Easiest way to see the version is to look for `CHANGELOG.md` file in the root of the Grav installation.
 Same is true for plugins and themes, they can usually be found in `user/plugins` and `user/themes` folders.